TeachBooks/Structural_Design_Essentials/book/intro.md

 {sup}'1'TU Delft Faculty of Civil Engineering and Geosciences, Department Materials, Mechanics, Management & Design (3MD) {sup}'2'TU Delft Faculty of Architecture and the Built Environment, Department Architectural Engineering and Technology (AE&T)
-{sup}'3'TU Delft Faculty of Civil Engineering and Geosciences, Department Engineering Structures
+{sup}'3'TU Delft Faculty of Civil Engineering and Geosciences, Department Engineering Structures (ES)

 The following Teaching Assistants were involved in the creation of this jupyterbook:
 - Guus Meinema (student MSc Civil Engineering)